splunk/public-o11y-docs/sp-oncall/spoc-integrations/grafana-integration-guide.rst

    quickly share critical infrastructure information and dashboards, reducing MTTA/MTTR

 Grafana is a general purpose dashboard and graph composer.
-It’s focused on providing rich ways to visualize time series metrics from Graphite, but also works with several other popular metric databases like InfluxDB, OpenTSDB, and Prometheus.
+It's focused on providing rich ways to visualize time series metrics from Graphite, but also works with several other popular metric databases like InfluxDB, OpenTSDB, and Prometheus.
 The Grafana and Splunk On-Call